romainmrad/Exotic_options_pricing/README.md

 # Exotic options pricing project

-This project aims to implement risk-neutral pricing some of the most well-known exotic derivatives using Monte-Carlo simulations.
+This project aims to implement risk-neutral pricing for some of the most well-known exotic derivatives using Monte-Carlo simulations.

 Here is the [Sequence diagram](docs/sequence.pdf) presenting the workflow of the project.